bricked-contrib/mithril-shell/README.md

 };
 ```

-After importing this flake, add the `mithril-shell.homeModules.default` module to your imports and add the
+After importing this flake, add the `mithril-shell.homeManagerModules.default` module to your
-following config to your home:
+imports and add the following config to your home:

 ```nix
 services.mithril-shell.enable = true;